-Anti-Cage Creep (ACC) technology prevents cage drift in crossed roller linear guides, in more casual contexts, sometimes called anti-friction linear guides.
-Even with high accelerations of up to 15G and high-frequency short-stroke movements.
-ACC has been proven to be the most compact, robust, and reliable solution available in the market.
+Anti-cage creep (ACC) technology prevents cage drift in linear guides such as ball guides, cross roller guides, and needle roller guides.
+In more casual contexts, sometimes called anti-friction linear guides.
+Even with high accelerations of up to 15G and high-frequency short-stroke movements, ACC has been proven to be the most compact, robust, and reliable solution available in the market.
 Read here about our solution.

 Cage creep can occur in linear guides with limited strokes and cages.
 Typically non-recirculating linear guide applications where vibrations, improper mounting, very high acceleration (and de-acceleration), inadequate tolerances on the mounting surfaces, and uneven preloading, or moment loading are present.
 Vertical applications are also sensitive to cage slippage, simply due to the force of gravity where the cages slowly creep down.

 A linear guide consists of two guiderails and a cage fitted with rolling elements (balls, cylindrical rollers, or needle rollers).
 In this linear guide, the cage is positioned in the middle of the rail (image 1).